 Who we want

-Technicians provide the maintenance and servicing of Air Corps aircraft, their engines, systems, equipment and weapons.
-The Air Corps is looking for young, enthusiastic and technically minded individuals who are looking for the opportunity not just to learn a new trade but also practice it in challenging situations.
+Technicians provide the maintenance and servicing of Air Corps aircraft, their airframes, engines, systems and equipment.
+The Air Corps is seeking young, enthusiastic and technically minded individuals who are looking for the opportunity not just to learn a new trade but also practice it in challenging situations.
 Trainee Technicians undergo their academic training at the Technical Training School, located in Casement Aerodrome, the home of the Air Corps.

 Aircraft Technician the Air Corps